mhoogen/ML4QS/Python3_quickstart_guide.md

 Once the docker image is finished building, you should be able to launch your Docker container by running the batch/shell script.
 The Python3Code directory has been attached to the container as a volume, so you can access or write to any file or directory in this volume.
 Run `ls` in the Docker terminal to list the contents of the folder.
 Once you've downloaded the crowdsignals.io data and placed it in the appropriate directory, you should be able to run `python3 crowdsignals_ch2.py` to execute the first script in Docker.

-<b>Note:<\b> Since Docker runs Ubuntu in headless mode, commands such as `plt.show()` will not display any figures.
+Note: Since Docker runs Ubuntu in headless mode, commands such as `plt.show()` will not display any figures.
 However, the figures are numbered and saved automatically in the `Python3Code/figures` directory, where you can view them as the script runs.
 See the FAQ document on the course discussion page for more information on running Docker.

 Option 2.
 Install with Anaconda